-- The trainee withdraws from the program or course on or before the first day of instruction, less any program-specific administration fees not to exceed \$150. - The school procured the trainee's enrollment as the result of any false representations in the written materials used by the school or in oral representations made by or on behalf of the
+- The trainee withdraws from the program or course on or before the first day of instruction, less any program-specific administration fees not to exceed \$150. or - DH WRI procured the trainee's enrollment as the result of any false representations in the written materials used by the school or in oral representations made by or on behalf of the school.